sahil-s-246/sppu-parser/Readme.md

 6. **Run the Jupyter Notebook:**

    After successfully setting up the virtual environment and installing dependencies, you can run the Jupyter Notebook file (`.ipynb`).
-Assuming the notebook is named `your_notebook.ipynb`, run the following command:
+Assuming the notebook is named `your_notebook.ipynb`, run the following command, or use the vscode extension for jupyter notebooks to run the notebook:

    ```bash
    jupyter notebook your_notebook.ipynb